ariel-ricaldoni/Controller/README.md

 # Controller

-Controller is a console application that allows you to control the mouse and keyboard on a Windows machine through an Xbox 360/One controller.
-It also allows you to customize the key bindings for all the buttons available on the Xbox 360/One controller.
+Controller is a console application that allows you to control mouse and keyboard inputs on a Windows machine through a Xbox gamepad.
+It also allows you to customize the key bindings for all the buttons available on the Xbox gamepad.

 ## Getting Started